About this course

 1. In order to be considered for entry, applicants must:

-- have completed within the last 10 years a University of Melbourne Bachelor of Biomedicine with a weighted average mark (WAM) of at least H3 (65%) with a major relevant to the discipline stream within the Bachelor of Biomedicine (Degree with Honours) that they seek to enter; and
+• have completed within the last 10 years a University of Melbourne Bachelor of Biomedicine or equivalent with a Weighted Average Mark (WAM) of at least H3 (65%) with a major relevant to the discipline stream within the Bachelor of Biomedicine (Degree with Honours) that they seek to enter; or

 Meeting these requirements does not guarantee selection.

 2. In ranking applications, the Selection Committee will consider: